Sweating Out a Hangover: Myths, Facts, and a Better Alternative

 In some cases, hangover perspiration may have serious consequences to your health.
 Let’s take a closer look.

-Because alcohol is diuretic that causes the body to lose more water than it takes in, drinking can easily leave you dehydrated.
+Because alcohol is a diuretic that causes the body to lose more water than it takes in, drinking can easily leave you dehydrated.

 Dehydration is the root cause of many common hangover symptoms, including dry mouth, nausea, brain fog, weakness, dizziness, and headaches.
 Hangover perspiration can dehydrate your body even further, worsening your hangover symptoms.
 What’s more, severe dehydration can lead to coma, organ failure, and death.